cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

 <pre class="prettyprint">play.server.https.port=443</pre>

-Boxfuse will automatically ensure that all network traffic between the load balancer and your instances will be encrypted as well.
+CloudCaptain will automatically ensure that all network traffic between the load balancer and your instances will be encrypted as well.

 ### Manual TLS (SSL) Certificate management